lixianphys/MRImaster/README.md

 ```

 ### Take a look at the app
-#### cnn model (Prediction+Grad-CAM)
+**cnn model (Prediction+Grad-CAM)**
 | ![Image 1](frontend/static/app-description/2d-image-upload.png) | ![Image 2](frontend/static/app-description/2d-image-result.png) |
 |-------------------------|------------------------|

-#### unet3d model (Slice,Modality,Segmentation)
+**unet3d model (Slice,Modality,Segmentation)**
 | ![Image 1](frontend/static/app-description/3d-volume-upload.png) | ![Image 2](frontend/static/app-description/3d-volume-result.png) |
 |-------------------------|------------------------|

+---
 ## For developers
-### Datasets for training
+### Datasets
-#### Brats dataset - Task01 Brain Tumor (unet3d model)
+**Brats dataset - Task01 Brain Tumor (unet3d model)**
 Brats2017 (Gliomas segmentation tumour and oedema in on brain images). "https://www.med.upenn.edu/sbia/brats2017.html"
 This 4D image dataset contains brain MR images together with segmentation masks.
 All images and masks are provided in `.nii.gz` format with 4 channels (FLAIR,T1w, t1gd and T2w) per image.
 Masks are categorical with four classes: background, edema, non-enhancing tumor and enhancing tumour.

-#### Kaggle dataset - brain-tumor-classification-mri (cnn model)
+**Kaggle dataset - brain-tumor-classification-mri (cnn model)**
 This dataset contain Training and Testing folders.
 Each folder has four subfolders, which contain MRIs of respective tumor classes (Glioma, Meningioma, Pituitary and No Tumor) "https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri"

 ### Data Preprocessing
 It is rather straightforward to download medium-sized, well-structured Kaggle dataset by using `src.preprocess.kaggledata.KaggleDataPipe`.
-While dealing with a large volume of `nii.gz` or `nii` files (a single file can exceed 100 Mb), we need to worry about how to reduce the loading time during training.
+While dealing with a large volume of `nii.gz` or `nii` files (a single file can exceed 100 Mb), it is worth considering about reducing the loading time during each epoch of training.
 For this consideration, please have a look at the design of `src.preprocess.nifti.LazyLoadingNiftiDataset` about caching and reloading.
+Differently, for evaluation and inference, this caching mechanism will slow down the process, we simply turn to a normal loading process encapsulated in `src.preprocess.nifti.NormalLoadingNiftiDataset`.

 ### Model
 For adapting models to more specific uses, some model hyperparameters, such as number of classes, can be modified directly at the `model` block in config files `config/cnn.yaml` and `config/unet.yaml`.
 Below are the default models for each type: